 What I liked:

 What I didn't care for:

-As always, I recommend a trip down to your local reseller to try out the MVC-CD400 before you buy!
+As always, I recommend a trip to your local camera store to try out the DSC-S85 and its competitors (if there are any when you're there) before you buy!

 So how does the photo quality stand up?
 Check out the sample photos in our photo gallery!